telefonicaid/fiware-orion/doc/manuals/admin/diagnosis.md

 -   From NGSI9/10 applications to the broker, using TCP port 1026 by default (this is overridden with "-port" option).
--   From the broker to subscribed applications, using the port specified by the application in the callback at subscription time.
+-   From the broker to subscribed applications, using the port specified by the application in the callback at subscription creation time.
 -   From the broker to MongoDB database.
 In the case of running MongoDB in the same host as the broker, this is an internal flow (i.e. using the loopback interface).
 The standard port in MongoDB is 27017